LuisMM24/MVST-challenge/README.md

     .
     ├── components                  # This folder stores all the components.
-    │   ├── atoms                   # Small components, like tags, title or descriptions │   ├── molecules               # Containers or wrappers, in this case will be the card component.
+    │   ├── atoms                   # Small components, like buttons or inputs.
+    │   ├── molecules               # Containers or wrappers
-    │   └── organism                # These components are sections of the page , in this case will be the ScrollBox └── ...
+    │   └── organism                # These components are sections of the page └── ...